Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-The weather is finally clearing up, just in time for those who are starting to train for long distance runs and marathons.
+Thinking about starting to train for long-distance runs and marathons?
 While you’re working on conditioning, strengthening and endurance, you should also be aware of two very simple things; your feet.
 Your shoes affect your arches and ankles, and a bad fit can lead to poor circulation and chronic pain.
-Dr. Michael Weisman, NorthShore Podiatrist, recently discussed topics including fitness and shoes in our recent foot health chat, and is now providing more tips on what to look for in fitness shoes and how to wear them properly:
+Here are tips on what to look for in fitness shoes and how to wear them properly:

 What factors should a person think about when choosing an athletic shoe?
 Is it important to pick shoes depending on the type of activity you’re doing?Choosing the “right” shoe can be extremely important for maximizing your athletic performance and maintaining comfort while protecting yourself from injury.
 Selection of the shoe starts with a general knowledge of your foot type:

 Does the arch of the foot impact exercise?
-What kind of shoes should I be looking for depending on my arch type?Our arch type is one of many factors that impacts our ability to participate comfortably in weight bearing physical activity.
-It’s hard to generalize when we talk about arch type / height.
+What kind of shoes should I be looking for depending on my arch type?Our arch type is one of many factors that impact our ability to participate comfortably in weight-bearing physical activity.
+It’s hard to generalize when we talk about arch type/height.
 Flat feet often function at a mechanical disadvantage, predisposing us to pain or fatigue.
 High arches focus pressure over a smaller surface area on the sole of the foot, predisposing us to calluses or blisters.
 To summarize, we have to consider much more than just arch type when we evaluate a person’s function.